Goino Station: Lines

-Adjacent stations
+The station is served by the Ibusuki Makurazaki Line and is located 14.1 km from the starting point of the line at Kagoshima-Chūō.

+Layout

+This is an above-ground station with two opposed side platforms, connected by a footbridge.
+The station is unattended.

+Platforms

 History

 The station was opened on 7 December 1930 by Japanese Government Railways (JGR) as the southern terminus of the then Ibusuki Line (指宿線) which it had laid from Nishi-Kagoshima (now Kagoshima-Chūō).
 It became a through-station on 20 May 1934 when the track was extended south to Kiire.
 On 31 October 1963, the line which served the station was renamed the Ibusuki Makurazaki Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.